 Historians contend that the Industrial Revolution really “broke out” between 1760 and 1780.
 This is the Economic cycle at play as this changed the economics of the world during that time substantially.
 More directly, it changed the way people made their money.
 On the cusp of this event was the American Revolution, which was between 1775 and 1783.

 Some of you have already put the bigger picture together.
-That picture, of course, being that close scrutiny of the cycles presented in this article paint a much more horrible picture.
+That picture, of course, being that close scrutiny of the cycles presented in this article, paints a much more horrible picture.
 Not just two cycles, but ALL of the cycles presented in this article appear to align between 2005 and 2025.

-We can see we have the majority of the factors presented by Jim Nelson Black, we are definitely on the backend of Tytler Cycle, we are in the middle of the Inflation Cycle, we are currently witnessing the Economic Cycle, and we are waiting on the War Cycle.
-We have seen all the reasons necessary, and we have covered the most obvious players.
+We can see we have the majority of the factors presented by Jim Nelson Black; we are definitely on the backend of Tytler Cycle, we are in the middle of the Inflation Cycle, we are currently witnessing the Economic Cycle, and we are waiting on the War Cycle.
+We have seen all the necessary reasons and covered the most noticeable players.

-It can be scary to imagine what appears to be the inevitable.
-So many unknown factors and still trying to gauge if it will be over resources, some kind of attempt at global dominance (like WWII), or something else altogether.
+It can be scary to imagine what appears to be inevitable.
+There are so many unknown factors, and we are still trying to gauge if it will be over resources, some attempt at global dominance (like WWII), or something else altogether.
 There are many ways this could go down.
-This is why it is so important that you have a solid understand of the threats before they arrive at your door.
+This is why it is so vital that you have a solid understanding of the threats before they arrive at your door.